brewkit/components/README.md

 ```

-So `createCervezaTheme` just does this
+So `createCervezaTheme` just does this:

 ```tsx
   createCervezaTheme('dark', defaultTheme, ...argsProvidedToCreateTheme)
 ```

-So it is customizable in a way, if we decide to change brand colors (for whatever reason), or introduce additional themes, it will be fast and easy without needing to tackle component geometry definitions.
-If we do need to do that we will probably build a new library :)
+As you can see, this customizability allows us to make style changes as needed, so if the brand colors change or we have a need to introduce additional themes, it will be fast and easy to do without needing to tackle component geometry definitions.

-## What we need to do now?
+## Next Steps

  1. Deploy alpha release of components on npm (in progress)
- 2. Test this release in battle projects (ovrc-ui, driver repos, composer etc) (in progress on ovrc-ui)
+ 2. Test this release in battle projects, like ovrc-ui, driver repos, composer, etc. (in progress on ovrc-ui)
  3. 100% CC with new components
  4. Finish styles overrides for all components via `classes` prop
  5. New storybook (in progress)